-The empirical modelling approach applied in this research is based on symbolic regression (SR) via genetic programming (GP).
+The empirical modelling approach applied in this research is based on symbolic regression (SR) via genetic programming (GP), which was developed by Koza (1992).
 While SR is a modelling approach characterised by the search of the space of mathematical expressions that best fit a given dataset, GP is a soft computing search technique for problem-solving (Cramer, 1985).
 GP is based on the implementation of genetic algorithms (GAs), which are a specific type of evolutionary algorithm (EA).
 Evolutionary computation can be regarded as a subfield of artificial intelligence, and is being increasingly applied to automated problem solving in economics.